XSnow/bowtie_coq/README.md

 # Distributing Intersection and Union Types with Splits and Duality (Artifact)

-SplitSubtyping | Xuejing Huang 2021 | Distributed under the terms of [the GPL-v3 license](./LICENSE)
+DistributingTypes | Xuejing Huang 2021 | Distributed under the terms of [the GPL-v3 license](./LICENSE)

 - The companion paper can be found at <https://doi.org/10.1145/3473594>.
 - [impl/](./impl) for the Haskell implementation